Suburb overview

 Growth: Low Rental Demand: Low Investor Sentiment: Low

 Capital-growth expectations for Wilsonton Heights are modest for 2026 — incomes 35% below the QLD median of $90,298 and a population of 2,747 suggest gains will lag headline metro markets.
-Rental coverage runs at ~93% of the typical mortgage ($1,213/month rent vs $1,300/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 26/100 places Wilsonton Heights in the lower tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~93% of the typical mortgage ($1,213/month rent vs $1,300/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Wilsonton Heights is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Wilsonton Heights a good suburb for investment?

-Wilsonton Heights scores 26/100 on our EquitySight investment framework — a weak rating.
-That score is driven by a population of 2,747, median household income of $58,552/year and median weekly rent of $280.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Wilsonton Heights suits you depends on your strategy, but the fundamentals are concrete: a population of 2,747, a median household income of $58,552/year and median weekly rent of $280.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Wilsonton Heights?

-The main demand drivers in Wilsonton Heights are a median household income of $58,552/year, a dwelling mix that is 82% separate houses, roughly 1 schools and 1 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Wilsonton Heights are a median household income of $58,552/year, a dwelling mix that is 82% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Wilsonton Heights?